1976 Zaire Ebola virus outbreak: History

-On 28 August, a second man presented symptoms, claiming he was from the nearby village of Yandongi.
+On 28 August, another man presented symptoms, claiming he was from the nearby village of Yandongi.
 He left the hospital on 30 August, as no clear cause could be identified from his symptoms, and was not seen again.
 On the same day, Yombe Ngongo, a patient at the hospital receiving treatment for anemia, checked out of the hospital and returned to her village.
 She soon fell seriously ill, and was tended to by her younger sister Euza.
 Yombe Ngongo died on 7 September, and her sister Euza followed on 9 September.

 Soon after Lokela's visit, a number of other cases were presented at the Yambuku Mission Hospital.
 A report from the World Health Organization (WHO) noted that "almost all subsequent infections had either received injections at the hospital or had had close contact with another case."
-Shortly after family members prepared his body for burial, in accordance with local customs, 21 of Lokela's friends and relatives fell seriously ill and 18 later died.
+Shortly after family members had prepared his body for burial, in accordance with local customs, 21 of Lokela's friends and relatives all fell seriously ill and 18 later died.

 Yambuku Mission Hospital was a remote Catholic hospital and had no doctors or laboratory facilities to aid in diagnosis.
-This, as well as a lack of communication capabilities, contributed to the hospital’s isolation from Kinshasa.
-After the first Ebola virus disease cases, the hospital was unable get more resources until the Minister of Health sent out an International Commission to investigate further.
-Victims received treatment from four Belgian nuns, a priest, one female nurse from Zaire, and seven male Zaireians.
+This, as well as a lack of communication capabilities, contributed to the hospital's isolation from Kinshasa.
+After the initial Ebola virus disease cases, the hospital was unable to get more resources until the Minister of Health sent out an International Commission to investigate further.
+Victims received treatment from four Belgian nuns, two Belgian priests, one female nurse from Zaire, and seven male Zaireians.

 Urgent pleas for assistance were sent out on 12 September.
 On 15 September, the first doctor to arrive, Mgoi Mushola, prepared a report in which he noted that none of the many treatments provided met with success.
 This was the first formal description of Ebola virus disease.